“Foreign Exchange Risk Management Spillovers Across the Production Network” Last revised, Sept. 29, 2025 Job Market Paper

 Presentations: International Monetary Fund (x2)

-Abstract: This paper studies monetary policy transmission in European countries with a significant share of lending and deposits in foreign currency, referred to as ‘euroized economies’.
-We find that the impact of monetary policy shocks on both inflation and GDP diminishes with the degree of euroization across countries: the effects are twice as high in non-euroized countries compared to countries in our sample with the highest level of euroization.
-We further examine the exchange rate, credit and interest rate transmission channels which are typically less effective in euroized economies.
-We show that monetary policy has at best limited effects on the exchange rate.
+Abstract: This paper studies domestic monetary policy transmission in European countries with a significant share of lending and deposits in foreign currency, referred to as ‘euroized economies’.
+We find that the impact of domestic monetary policy shocks on both inflation and GDP diminishes with the degree of euroization across countries: the effects are twice as high in non-euroized countries compared to countries in our sample with the highest level of euroization.
+We further examine the exchange rate, credit and interest rate transmission channels, which are typically less effective in euroized economies.
+We show that domestic monetary policy has at best limited effects on the exchange rate.
 In addition, during the post-pandemic monetary tightening episodes, an increase in foreign-currency loans often softened the decline in overall credit growth, and rates of foreign-currency loans have followed the ECB policy rate rather than the domestic ones.
 By contrast, our analysis suggests that the pass-through to interest rates of domestic currency loans is similar across countries with different levels of euroization.

-“Liquidity in the Foreign Exchange and Government Securities Markets” with Eswar Prasad (Cornell)
+“Liquidity in the Foreign Exchange and Government Securities Markets” with Eswar Prasad

 "Market Stabilization through Credit Support: The Effects of the Federal Reserve’s Corporate Bond Purchases on Firm’s Security Insurance Costs'' (Diego Amaya, Madhu Kalimipall, Seyed-Erfan Sadeghi, and Aurelio Vasquez), FMA Annual Meeting 2024